FakhriAladhami/Shop/README.md

-Overview:
+<h3>Overview:</h3><br>
  a potion shop to create an inventory system for their store.
-The potion shop sells a variety of potions, including love potions, health potions, and transformation potions.A program  will allow the store to keep track of their inventory.
+The potion shop sells a variety of potions, including love potions, health potions, and transformation potions.A program  will allow the store to keep track of their inventory.<br>
-The program is meeting the following requirements:
+<h4><strong>The program is meeting the following requirements:</strong></h4><br>
-● The program should allow the store to add new potions to their inventory.
+● The program should allow the store to add new potions to their inventory.<br>
-● The program should allow the store to remove potions from their inventory.
+● The program should allow the store to remove potions from their inventory.<br>
-● The program should allow the store to search for potions in their inventory based on a search term.
+● The program should allow the store to search for potions in their inventory based on a search term.<br>
-● The program should display a formatted table of all the potions in the inventory, including their name, quantity, price, and total value.
+● The program should display a formatted table of all the potions in the inventory, including their name, quantity, price, and total value.<br>
-● The program should calculate the total value of the inventory.
+● The program should calculate the total value of the inventory.<br>

 Program Instructions:<br>
-a new Java class called InventoryItem.
+a new Java class called InventoryItem.<br>
 1.The InventoryItem class will have the following instance variables:<br>
 ● name (String)<br>
 ● id (int)<br>